richmondu/FT900/IoT/ft90x_twitter_httpclient/README.md

 This project demonstrates FT900 HTTPS connectivity to Twitter by implementing OAuth Signature authentication on HTTP POST request packets.

-FT900 can now post tweets to Twitter by sending HTTPS POST request (signed with OAuth Signature authentication) to Twitter REST API endpoint.
+FT900 can now post tweets to Twitter by sending HTTPS POST request (signed with OAuth Signature authentication) to Twitter REST APIs.

 ### Instructions: